Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ## 9. User Stories

-### User Story Guidelines:

-#### User-Centric Approach:
-Ensure each story is written from the user's perspective, focusing on their needs and goals.
-The format should be:

-- **As a [type of user], I want to [perform an action] so that [I achieve a goal].**

-This ensures that stories are focused on delivering value to the user.
-For example:
-- *As a user, I want to delete a debt from my repayment plan so that I can keep my plan accurate.*

-#### INVEST Principle:
-When breaking down stories, follow the **INVEST** criteria:

-- **I**ndependent: Each story should be self-contained, without dependencies on other stories.
-- **N**egotiable: Stories should be open to discussion and refinement with the team.
-- **V**aluable: Each story should deliver clear value to the user.
-- **E**stimable: The team should be able to estimate the effort required to complete the story.
-- **S**mall: The story should be small enough to complete within a sprint or be further divided.
-- **T**estable: The story should have clear acceptance criteria to ensure it can be tested and verified when completed.

-This approach ensures that stories are clear, actionable, and easy to prioritize.

-### 9.2.
-Sample Stories Showcasing the INVEST Principle

-#### 1. **As a user, I want to edit a debt so that I can update it with the latest information.**

-- **I**ndependent: The story stands on its own, not requiring other stories (like adding or deleting debts) to be completed.
-- **N**egotiable: The specific details, such as what can be edited (interest rate, loan amount), can be discussed with the team.
-- **V**aluable: It provides value by allowing users to keep their debt information accurate and up-to-date.
-- **E**stimable: The team can estimate how long it will take to allow editing of debt information based on existing code.
-- **S**mall: This task is small enough to be completed within a sprint and isn't too large or complex.
-- **T**estable: Clear acceptance criteria can be defined (e.g., the user can successfully edit and save debt details, and the changes reflect correctly in the plan).

-#### 2. **As a user, I want to delete a debt from my plan so that I can remove debts that are no longer active.**

-- **I**ndependent: This story is self-contained and doesn't depend on adding or editing debts.
-- **N**egotiable: Specific rules about when and how a debt can be deleted can be discussed (e.g., do we allow deletion of debts that have a balance?).
-- **V**aluable: Deleting old or irrelevant debts keeps the user’s plan up-to-date and accurate, which is key for debt management.
-- **E**stimable: The development team can estimate the work required based on CRUD operations and UI interactions.
-- **S**mall: Deleting a debt is a straightforward, small action that can be completed in a single sprint.
-- **T**estable: The test for this story would involve verifying that a user can delete a debt and that the debt is removed from the plan without causing errors elsewhere.

 ### 9.1.
 User Stories

 - **Debt-Free Plan Management**
-  *As a user, I want to create a new debt-free plan so that I can track my progress toward becoming debt-free.*
+  _As a user, I want to create a new debt-free plan so that I can track my progress toward becoming debt-free._

 - **Debt Management**
-  *As a user, I want to add a new debt to my plan so that I can include it in my repayment strategy.*
+  _As a user, I want to add a new debt to my plan so that I can include it in my repayment strategy._

 - **Plan Overview**
-  *As a user, I want to view all my debt plans in a list so that I can quickly see and manage them.*
+  _As a user, I want to view all my debt plans in a list so that I can quickly see and manage them._

 - **Snowflake Management**
-  *As a user, I want to add irregular payments so that I can see how they impact my debt repayment timeline.*
+  _As a user, I want to add irregular payments so that I can see how they impact my debt repayment timeline._

 - **Plan Collaboration**
-  *As a user, I want to invite collaborators to my plan so that I can manage debts with others.*
+  _As a user, I want to invite collaborators to my plan so that I can manage debts with others._

 ## 10. Legal and Compliance